gconsigli/ai-watermarking/README.md

 ## Requirements:

 The Jupyter Notebooks in this repository can be used in Google Colab or locally.
-If you are interested in running this locally, make sure to install the latest version of (python.org/downloads)[Python] that is (PyTorch)[compatible with PyTorch](https://pytorch.org/get-started/locally/) and the necessary libraries:
+If you are interested in running this locally, make sure to install the latest version of [Python](python.org/downloads) that is [compatible with PyTorch](https://pytorch.org/get-started/locally/) and the necessary libraries:

 ```
 pip install torch transformers pillow diffusers